Occupational Therapist Visa Sponsorship Jobs in Wyoming

 Which companies sponsor visas for occupational therapists in Wyoming?

 The most active sponsors for occupational therapists in Wyoming include Wyoming Medical Center, Banner Health, Cheyenne Regional Medical Center, and HealthTech Hospital management groups serving critical access hospitals.
-Rehabilitation-focused staffing organizations contracted with Wyoming Department of Health facilities also file H-1B and EB-3 petitions for qualified international OTs.
+Rehabilitation-focused staffing organizations contracted with Wyoming Department of Health facilities also file H-1B visa and EB-3 petitions for qualified international OTs.
 School districts with federally funded special education programs occasionally sponsor as well.

 Which visa types are most common for occupational therapist roles in Wyoming?